Extension Logo

 • Fallen leaves are strewn over the lawn in spring or summer.

-• Symptoms often first appear in late spring and early summer but can occur any time during the growing season.
+• Symptoms often first appear in late spring and early summer but can occur at any time during the growing season.

 • Yellowing and wilting of leaves progresses down the infected branch towards the trunk of the tree.